 Neuroplastic Addiction Treatments

-Recovery from an addiction requires major changes in thoughts, feelings, and behaviors.
+Recovery from addiction requires major changes in thoughts, feelings, and behaviors.
 Adopting new thought and behavioral patterns recruit different neural networks, encouraging new connections and communication pathways changes in the brain over time.
 While any one treatment method doesn’t work for everyone, addiction treatments that harness and encourage neuroplasticity are proving successful for many.

 The American Journal of Psychiatry has countless studies documenting correlations between meditation/mindfulness and successful addiction rehabilitation.
 Regardless of the specific teaching, detaching from thoughts and observing and calming the self is always at the heart of mindfulness and meditation.
 These practices change your brain.

-In this sense, the practices are mental health tools which teach a person to put time and distance between themselves and their impulses.
+In this sense, the practices are mental health tools that teach a person to put time and distance between themselves and their impulses.
 This pause between urge and action encourages neuroplasticity and new behaviors.
 There’s even a specific kind of meditation aimed at overcoming addictive conditioning called urge surfing.
 See How Meditation Helps the Addicted Brain for more specific information.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) has proven successful for substance abuse disorders alone and in combination with other treatment strategies.
-CBT is a form of talk therapy which attempts to directly connect a person’s thoughts and feelings to their actions in order to alter maladaptive behaviors.
+CBT is a form of talk therapy that attempts to directly connect a person’s thoughts and feelings to their actions in order to alter maladaptive behaviors.
 Studies have shown CBT to change the brain in various ways from strengthening specific connections to altering volume and activity.

 CBT treatment for alcohol or drug use often includes the following steps: